 “Carriers should do their best to accommodate other passengers’ concerns by steps like seating passengers with service animals and passengers who are uncomfortable with service animals away from one another,” it says in a 2009 rule on nondiscrimination and air travel.

-A DOT insider noted that if a passenger’s allergy is severe enough to substantially limit a major life activity, that would meet the definition of a disability, and under the rules, the airline must make a “reasonable accommodation,” which could mean moving the animal.
+According to a DOT insider, if a passenger’s allergy severely restricts a major life activity, it qualifies as a disability.
+In such cases, airlines are required to make a “reasonable accommodation,” which might involve relocating the animal.
 That’s an argument you should make long before your flight by calling the airline’s special services desk.

 If the airline won’t act, ask a passenger for help.
+It’s advisable to contact the airline before your flight to inform them about your allergy.
 Anne Nelson, a government researcher from Chevy Chase, Md., did that when she found herself sneezing uncontrollably on a recent flight from Atlanta to Washington.
 The culprit?
 A long-haired cat under her seat.

 “The plane was full, and there was no place to move me,” she remembers.
 “But a nearby passenger saw my predicament and offered to switch seats.”

 If your pet allergies are severe, you’ll want to have the proper documentation on hand.
-“Get a doctor’s note about the pet allergy to avoid change fees,” says Victoria Day, a spokeswoman for Airlines for America, an airline trade group.
+“Get a doctor’s note about the pet allergy to avoid change fees,” says a spokeswoman for Airlines for America (A4A), an airline trade group.